tj/should.js/Readme.md

 ## get more MESSAGE for your error

+Add a description to something you're gonna say should about.

     var describe = require('should').describe

     var it =
       describe(42,"the ultimate answer to life the universe and everything") it.should.eql(6*9)

+which will throw this message:

     AssertionError: on :"the ultimate answer to life the universe and everything" expected 42 to equal 54 at Object.eql (...)